up

 OffTrackBetting.com (OTB) is proud to offer wagering and live race video for The Saudi Cup to all of its account holders.

-Headlined by the World's Richest Race, The Saudi Cup.
-The race is worth US$20M and will again attract the finest thoroughbreds and top jockeys from around the globe.
+Headlined by the World's Richest Race, The Saudi Cup - the race is worth US $20M and will again attract the finest thoroughbreds and top jockeys from around the globe.

 The further eight races are the Ministry of Culture Jockey Club Local Handicap; the Group 1 DGDA Obaiya Arabian Classic run by Purebred Arabian horses; the $2m Howden Neom Turf Cup; the $2.5M Longines Red Sea Turf Handicap, the $1.5m Boutique Group Saudi Derby, the National Housing Commission Saudi International Handicap, the Sports Boulevard Riyadh Dirt Sprint and the much loved, STC 1351 Turf Sprint.